-Scooters are a fun and economical way to get around our city.
-With less parking hassles, less fuel consumption and less impact on the environment, they’re a great choice for Aucklanders.
+Scooters are a fun and cheap way to get around Auckland City.
+With less parking hassles, lower fuel consumption and less impact on the environment, they’re a great choice for Aucklanders.

 Before riding, think:

-4 hour professional rider training for just $20.
+4 hour professional rider training for only $20.

 The rider training covers the crucial skills you need to stay safe when riding.
 It is purpose-designed for scooter riders, concentrating on urban riding and commuting including: